My Experience with Gimbal Mounts

 I’ve used every type of tripod mounting device imaginable, from ball head tripods to monopods, but I like gimbal mounts the best.
 Sure you might have to put down a few hundred dollars to get one, but if you own an expensive camera, the added stability will be worth it.
 You don’t want to risk breaking a multi-thousand-dollar camera just because you don’t want to put down an extra hundred or two on a decent mounting device.

 Besides, once you get a gimbal mount, you’re never going to want to go back.
+When you buy the best camera for your vlog journey, it is paramount that you include a stabilizer to get outstanding video quality.
 The quality of your work is sure to improve, and you’ll never miss a shot again as a result of a faulty tripod head.